Report Filter

 Physical Plant

 The Agency maintains a central headquarters office in Henrico County, Virginia within a multi-agency privately-owned building.
-It also maintains leased regional office spaces in Henrico County, Manassas, Roanoke, and Norfolk, as well as field office spaces in Verona, Lynchburg, and Abingdon, which provide services throughout the Commonwealth.
+It also maintains leased office spaces in the Northwest, Southwest, Central and Tidewater regions, as well as field office spaces in Verona, Lynchburg, and Abingdon, which provide services throughout the Commonwealth.
 All of these properties are managed/leased through the Department of General Services-Division of Real Estate Services.

 Key Risk Factors

 2. In addition, staffing remains at a critical level, given Agency mission, and based on the 59 benchmark positions.
 In 1984, three years after the VOSH Program achieved operational status, there were 109,238 establishment and 2,098,046 employees in the Commonwealth.
-More recently, the Virginia Employment Commission, Quarterly Employment and Wages Report for the fourth quarter of 2022 indicates that VOSH has jurisdiction over approximately 4.8 million employees in 307,309 establishments – a 181% increase in establishments and a 129% increase in employees.
+More recently, the Virginia Employment Commission, Quarterly Census for Employment and Wages for the 2024 indicates that VOSH has jurisdiction over approximately 310,000 establishments and 4.1 million employees – a 183% increase in establishments and a 95% increase in employees.
 However, funding and staffing has not been commensurate with expansion.

 3. Information Technology Demands: Increasing technology changes and related costs continue to present critical challenges to meeting program business needs and security standard requirements including staff support, infrastructure, equipment, software, development, ongoing maintenance, related service provider support, and staff training on the use of newer software and technology.